Dropsource/monarch/platform/windows/README.md

 - Test your changes

 ## Debugging
-You can use Visual Studio to debug Monarch.
+You can use Visual Studio to debug the Monarch Windows code.
 To debug with Visual Studio you will attach to a running instance of Monarch.

 Run `dart tools\build_platform.dart` to build your changes.
 This command generates a `platform\windows\build\flutter_windows_*`